 When a Japanese recipe calls for mustard, regular prepared mustard shouldn’t be used.
-Unlike prepared mustard, which is a combination of mustard seeds, vinegar, and other spices, Japanese mustard is powdered mustard seeds dissolved with a small amount of water to form paste, each time before using.
-The prepared mustard paste is kept covered so as not to lose potency and moisture.
-It’s pretty spicy compared to regular prepared mustard, such as Gray Poupon.
+Unlike American mustard, which is a combination of mustard seeds, vinegar, and other spices, Japanese mustard is only made of powdered mustard and water.

-Japanese grocery stores carry both powder and tube form of mustard.
+Japanese grocery stores carry both powder and tube type of mustard.
 Korean and Chinese grocery stores may carry tubes.
 For those who wish to order online, here are the links;